openshift/enhancements/enhancements/installer/openstack-ipi-failure-domains.md

 ### Risks and Mitigations

-- Backward compatibility will have to be maintained and the "old" way to define `zones` to remain available.
-A warning will be used to inform the user that a new modern way to specify zones, using `failureDomains` is now available and at some point the old way would be deprecated.
 - UX will be reviewed by Field Engineers, partnering with a customer who needs this feature.
 Also our QE will help to review it.

 ### Drawbacks